jaredkrinke/log/content/posts/programming-languages/100-languages-9.md

 * Originally, I wanted to try implementing a solution within the type system, but I just couldn't figure it out after a few hours of flailing about
 * Couldn't find standard library functions for operations like "first element of a list" or "check if an item exists within a list"
 * Never figured out how to test anything other than equality in the type system
-* I still don't understand how `Something` and `MkSomething` are related for data types
+* I still don't understand how `Something` and `MkSomething` are related for data types -- I need to come back to this eventually...

 ## Nim
 **Nim is the language that impressed me the most in this batch.** Everything I thought would be a problem (significant whitespace, choose-your-own-function syntax, intermediate C compliation step) didn't bother me at all.
 The small sample of the standard library I played with was a little quirky, but Nim seems like excellent bang for your buck.